DomeDAO/dome-contracts/README.md

 ### Running Tests

-If you want to run the tests locally or on your own development environment, tun the tests using the following command:
+If you want to run the tests locally or on your own development environment, run the tests using the following command:

 ```bash
 npx hardhat test